After the Victorian wardrobe salvage saga…

 I was like—a KINGDOM.
 Kings?
 Castles?
 Have you seen the Vatican?

-The mirror-troll was like—I TOLD YOU SO.
+The mirror-troll said—I TOLD YOU SO.

 Proving for all time, that you NEVER KNOW what is on the other end of a craigslist ad.